fabipy/fabian-lang.com/_posts/2021-09-21-navigate-the-web-faster-with-vimium-c.md

 If you are already familiar with <a href="https://en.wikipedia.org/wiki/Vim_(text_editor)" target="_blank">Vim</a> (Unix) you have probably guessed that the name Vimium derives from it.

 For anyone who is not familiar with Vim: It is basically a free and open-source, highly customizable text editor.
 Just imagine a regular text editor that can be found on any device, but on steroids.
 You can learn some basic Vim commands with this <a href="https://www.openvim.com/" target="_blank">browser-based introduction to Vim</a>.
-Actually, even more experienced users might be able to learn something useful.
+Actually, even if you are a more experienced user you might be able to learn something new.
 At least for me this was the case.

 #### How does it work?